 - Ongoing assessment by the class teacher throughout each lesson, through questioning, observation and dialogue.

-- Success Criteria are discussed and agreed with or formulated by the children during each Work is then assessed against these success criteria.
+- Success Criteria in the form of “I am Learning to” statements, are discussed with the children at the start of each lesson and then their work from the lesson is then assessed against these success criteria.

-- Three way feedback; pupil, peer and teacher, with clearly identiï¬ed next This can be written or verbal feedback.
+- Three way feedback; pupil, peer and teacher, with clearly identified next steps.
+This can be written or verbal feedback.